top of page

 The programme builds on the earlier two CICSI Summer Schools held in 2023 and 2024, on De-Medicalising Distress, and on Addressing the Social Context of Distress, but no previous knowledge or attendance is necessary.

-Suitable for GPs, psychiatrists, counsellors and therapists, and other mental health professionals; policy-makers; social workers; experts-by-experience/service users/survivors; and researchers and students from various social and health related fields.
+Suitable for psychiatrists, counsellors and therapists, GPs and any other mental health professionals; policy-makers; social workers; experts-by-experience/service users/survivors; and researchers and students from various social and health related fields.

 The participants will gain a critical understanding of everything that is coercive in mental health settings – and learn about good practices of ending or minimising this coercion.
-We will also explore how to effect wider social change, from the policy level to the therapy sessions to our own values and psychic attachments.
+We will also explore how policies and politics affect our mental health from the policy level to the therapy sessions to our own values and psychic attachments.

-You are welcome to bring your own case studies and examples and questions from your work or research.
+Feel free to bring your own examples and questions from your work or research!

 “CICSI is an antidote to any malaise researchers, clinicians and academics involved in mental heath work might sleep walk into.
 It offers a philosophical & practical challenge to the seemingly grinding machine of orthodoxy in the treatment and understanding of 'mental health"